ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-1-1.md

-Chapter: Defining the Productive Marketing Manager and Its Benefits
+Defining the Productive Marketing Manager and Its Benefits
 ===================================================================

 In this chapter, we will explore what it means to be a productive marketing manager and the benefits that come with mastering this role.
 We will delve into the key characteristics, responsibilities, and skills that define a productive marketing manager, as well as how these qualities contribute to the success of marketing campaigns and ultimately boost the bottom line.